Maintenance and separation

-An Interim Order only lasts three months and must be renewed if necessary.
-Sometimes Interim Orders are sought continuously, avoiding evidence having to be brought to Court.
+An Interim Order only lasts for three months and must be renewed if necessary.
+Sometimes Interim Orders are asked for all the time so that evidence does not have to be given to the Court.

-Full Order: Roughly ten such orders are applied for per year at the Petty Debts Court.
-They cover maintenance, custody and access to children until children reach sixteen years.
-Full Orders can be contested in Court, as evidence has to be brought of the circumstances of the marriage, and both parties appear as witnesses.
+Final Order: Roughly ten such orders are applied for per year at the Petty Debts Court.
+They cover maintenance, who has the child/ren and/or access to child/ren until child/ren reach sixteen years.
+Final Orders can be challenged in Court, as evidence has to be brought of the state of the marriage, and both husband and wife appear as witnesses.

-The recipient may request that maintenance is paid in cash, or via a bank account, whether the arrangement is voluntary or as the result of a Court Order.
-Payment may be weekly or monthly, although the amount is usually calculated per week.
+The person receiving it can ask that maintenance money is paid in cash, or via a bank account, regardless of whether the agreement is voluntary or as the result of a Court Order.
+Payment may be weekly or monthly, although the amount is usually worked out per week.

-It may be preferable for the maintenance to be paid through a third party, eg the Viscount's Department if there is a difficulty in communication between the parties.
-Sometimes the Court will suggest such an arrangement, if it is not specifically sought.
+It may be easier for the maintenance to be paid through someone else, for instance the Viscount's Department if the husband and wife are not on good terms and don't talk.
+Sometimes the Court will suggest that, even if it is not asked for.

-The Court may order payments to be made to the Viscount's Department (as 'Officers of the Court') on behalf of the applicant.
+The Court may order that payments are to be made to the Viscount's Department (as 'Officers of the Court') on behalf of the person applying.
 These payments are always ordered to be made weekly.
-If these payments are not made the applicant may ask the Viscount's Department to institute recovery on her/his behalf.
+If these payments are not made, the applicant can ask the Viscount's Department to get the money on their behalf.

-If the Court has ordered payments to be made to the Viscount's Department, but they are being made direct to the applicant, then the Viscount will ask the Court to vary the order to require direct payment.
+If the Court has ordered payments to be made to the Viscount's Department, but they are being made direct to the person, then the Viscount will ask the Court to change the order so that it says what is happening.

-An amendment to the Maintenance Orders (Enforcement) (Jersey) Law 1999 was approved by the States in November 2006, which empowers the Royal Court or the Petty Debts Court to authorize an arrest (of up to no more than half of) the wages of the payer on the making of a maintenance order.
+An amendment to the Maintenance Orders (Enforcement) (Jersey) Law 1999 was agreed by the States in November 2006, which gives the Royal Court or the Petty Debts Court the power to take money out from (of up to no more than half of) the wages of the person having to pay when the order is granted.

-Each situation is unique with a different set of circumstances.
-The Separation and Maintenance Orders (Jersey) Law 1953 as amended has regulations establishing the maximum amounts the Petty Debts Court can order to be paid weekly under the Law as follows:
+Each person's situation is different with their own circumstances.
+The Separation and Maintenance Orders (Jersey) Law 1953 as amended has rules giving the most that the Petty Debts Court can order to be paid weekly under the Law as follows:

 Amount per week: